makersacademy/airport_challenge/README.md

 5) Moving to the second user story.
 For this task I will need another method 'take_off' that will also accept one argument (airport).
 I will also need a method that confirms that the plane has left the airport (left_airport?) and a status associated with it (flying).
 Feature test.
 6) I wrote a unit test for the above: after calling the method left_airport, I'd expect subject to be_flying.
 Test failed.
 7) In my code, I created the method take_off(airport), and the method left_airport.
 Within left_airport I have set a variable 'flying' = true.
 I also added a method flying? that returns the variable 'flying'.
 Unit test passed.
 Feature test.
 8) At this point I realised that the methods 'land' and 'take_off' would be more suited in a different class ('Airport') rather than 'Plane'.
 I created a new Airport class in a different file, and adjusted my unit tests accordingly.
+First commit.
 9) The third user story introduces a different object (weather).
 I created a file for this new class and a spec file.
-I created a unit test for the Weather class - the weather_today method should return 'sunny'.
+I created a unit test for the Weather class - the weather_forecast method should return true or false.
 Test failed.
-Added method that always returns the string 'sunny'.
-Test passed.
-10) The value of the weather object could be either 'sunny' or 'stormy', so I implemented that in my code (an array with the two strings and a .sample method).
+10) The value of the weather object could be either 'sunny' or 'stormy', so I implemented that in my code (an array with booleans and a .sample method).
-11) An error should be raised when takeoff is called and the weather is stormy.
+11) An error should be raised when takeoff is called and the weather is not sunny.
 I wrote a rspec test for this.
 Test failed.
 I added the exception under the take_off method.
 12) Given that the weather selection is random, I had to modify the test to predict what the weather would be (using a stub).
 13) For the fourth user story, I repeated the previous step for the method land.
+Second commit.
+14) For the fifth user story, I had to test that landing was not possible if airport is full.
+For this I had to introduce a capacity variable in the Airport class (part of initialize).
+I wrote a spec test to raise error if trying to land and airport is full.
+Test failed.
+I introduced an array to store the planes that have landed.
+The airport will be full if the length of the array is bigger than the set capacity.
+15) For the sixth user story I have introduced a constant for the default capacity and set that has the default value when initializing.
+Third commit.

-I refactored the code and checked indentation.
-I can now commit and send a pull request.
+16) I refactored the code and checked indentation.
+Ready to commit and send a pull request.